Individual therapy starts at £80.00 per 50 minute session

 I offer open ended psychotherapy with regular reviews; I also work on a short-term basis depending on your needs and goals for therapy.

-I ask that you pay for sessions on the day of your session, either in cash or via pre-paid bank transfer.
+I ask that you pay for sessions on the morning of your session, either in cash or via pre-paid bank transfer.

 If you need to cancel a session, I request that you give one weeks’ notice, otherwise the full fee will be payable.